Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 They want to understand:

-• How the decarbonization pathway is evolving.
+• How the decarbonisation pathway is evolving.

-Where advantage is truly gained (or lost)
+Where the advantage is really won (or lost)

-Today, the advantage is technological.
+Today the advantage is technological.

 It is not just about complying with the CSRD.
 It is about keeping your sustainability report under control.

-Frequently Asked Questions about the ESRS 2025 Changes
+Frequently asked questions about the ESRS 2025 changes

 Do the ESRS 2025 changes reduce ESG reporting requirements?

-No. Double materiality remains the structural core of the ESRS framework.
-Companies must assess both the impact of ESG factors on their business (financial materiality) and the impact of their activities on the environment and society (impact materiality).
+No. Double materiality remains the structural axis of the ESRS framework.
+Companies must assess both the impact of ESG factors on their business (financial materiality) and the impact of their activity on the environment (impact materiality).
+What changes is operational clarity and gradualness in some disclosures, not the methodological principle.

 Which companies are affected by these adjustments?

-What changes in practice for companies?
+What really changes in practice for companies?

 Can a company comply without a technological tool?